User Commands lftp(1)

 ftp:ignore-pasv-address (boolean)

-If true, lftp uses control connection address instead
+If true, lftp uses control connection address instead of the one returned in PASV re‐

+ply for data connection.
 This can be useful for broken NATs.
 Default is false.

 ftp:list-empty-ok (boolean)

-if set to false, empty lists from LIST command will be
+if set to false, empty lists from LIST command will be treated as incorrect, and an‐

-treated as incorrect, and another method (NLST) will be
+other method (NLST) will be used.

 ftp:list-options (string)

 sets options which are always appended to LIST command.
+It can be useful to set this

-show dot (hidden) files by default.
+to `-a' if server does not show dot (hidden) files by default.
 Default is empty.

 ftp:nop-interval (seconds)

-delay between NOOP commands when downloading tail of a
+delay between NOOP commands when downloading tail of a file.
+This is useful for FTP

-such cases NOOP commands can prevent connection time-
+cases NOOP commands can prevent connection timeout.

 ftp:passive-mode (boolean)

-sets passive ftp mode.
-This can be useful if you are
+sets passive FTP mode.
+This can be useful if you are behind a firewall or a dumb mas‐

-mand which is used in active mode.
-In passive mode lftp
+is used in active mode.
+In passive mode lftp itself makes the data connection to the

-fer.
-Passive mode is the default.
+the default.

 ftp:port-ipv4 (ipv4 address)

 specifies an IPv4 address to send with PORT command.
+Default is empty which means to

-local end of control connection.
+send the address of local end of control connection.

 ftp:port-range (from-to)